klimesm/GIS_E6010_Project_Course_2025/Group logbook.md

 ## Friday 24.10
 Online meeting (11-11:30)
+Present: Ville, Janna, Nette, Emma, Yuhan

-- We went through the platform and how it works and we received useful links to resources and other helpful tips
+- We went through the CSC platform and how it works and we received useful links to resources and other helpful tips
 - Based on that we will continue with the model training and will reach out if we encounter any issues
   - Janna (Random Forest) and Ville (U-Net) will test the model training.